hed-standard/hed-web/docs/installation.md

 # Installation

-This guide provides step-by-step instructions for deploying and using HED Web Tools in various environments, from local development to production Docker deployments.
+This guide provides step-by-step instructions for deploying and using HED web tools in various environments, from local development to production Docker deployments.

 ## Quick links